Off-the-shelf (COTS) vs. custom software: Pros, cons, and examples

 Tools like Oracle NetSuite help companies manage finance, HR, supply chains, and operations all in one place.

-2. CRM Software (Customer relationship management)
+2. CRM software (Customer relationship management)

 HubSpot, Zoho CRM, and Salesforce let teams track leads, manage contacts, and improve customer service.